 Under the Revised FADP, consent will be valid only if it is informed, freely given and specific to one or several processing activities (Article 6(6) of the Revised FADP).
 Further, if a controller seeks to justify personality rights infringements involving sensitive personal data or high-risk profiling, consent needs to be expressly given (Article 6(7) of the Revised FADP).

 Despite the lengthy Parliamentary debate and the misconceptions surrounding it, there will be no general requirements under the Revised FADP to obtain consent for so-called high-risk profiling (a concept introduced late in the Parliamentary debate; meaning profiling that poses a high risk to the privacy of individuals by pairing between data that enables an assessment of essential aspects of the personally of a natural person).
 Rather, consent or another valid ground for justification (such as overriding private or public interests or a legal obligation) will only be required to justify high-risk profiling that does not comply with the fair processing principles.
-See section 6 for details.
+See section on principles for details.

 Interests of the controller may justify an otherwise unlawful infringement of personality rights if the interests override the data subject's privacy interests (Article 13(1) of the FADP; Article 31(1) of the Revised FADP).
 Necessity for the conclusion or performance of a contract with the data subject is considered such interest that may override the data subject's privacy interests (Article 13(2)(a) of the FADP; Article 31(2)(a) of the Revised FADP).